ReactiveX/rxdart/README.md

 ## API Overview

-RxDart adds functionality to Dart Streams in two ways:
+RxDart adds functionality to Dart Streams in three ways:

   * [Stream Classes](#stream-classes) - create Streams with specific capabilities, such as combining or merging many Streams together.
   * [Extension Methods](#extension-methods) - transform a source Stream into a new Stream with different capabilities, such as throttling or buffering events.
+  * [Subjects](#subjects) - StreamControllers with additional powers

 ### Stream Classes